arangodb/release-test-automation/README.md

  - `--zip` switches from system packages to the tar.gz/zip package for the cleanup.

+# Using [centos6] || [ubuntu16].py to install all the necessary dependency package

+`[centos6] || [ubuntu16].py` will try to install all the necessary pacakges to your system in order to run release-test-automation test while deploy into new/fresh machine.

 # binaries strip cheking

  - Linux (ubuntu|debian|centos|fedora|sles)[deb|rpm|tar.gz] full support.